preciofishbone/OmniaDocsG2/general-assets/using-people-picker/index.rst

 Normally, single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
 There are a few excepetions where only single users can be added.

+External users that has been invited in the Azure AD can be added here as well.
+Users invited this way can log in with their own Microsoft 365 account.

-Also note that to be available in the people picker, users and groups may have to be imported the correct way from Azure Active Directory.
+Note that to be available in the people picker, users and groups may have to be imported the correct way from Azure Active Directory, and users or a groups must be permissions enabled do show up in the list.

 If you just want to search for a specific user type or a specific group type, click here to filter: